nixworks/public/news/2008/03/15/README.md

 ##### Wales
 ### [ Wales achieve the Grand Slam by beating France 29-12 in the final match of Rugby Union's 2008 RBS Six Nations. ](/news/2008/03/15/wales-achieve-the-grand-slam-by-beating-france-29-12-in-the-final-match-of-rugby-union-s-2008-rbs-six-nations.md)
-_Context: Grand Slam, 2008 RBS Six Nations, Wales, France_
+_Context: France, 2008 RBS Six Nations, Wales, Grand Slam_

 ##### Guatemala
 ### [ Protesting Guatemalan farmers release four Belgian tourists they had taken hostage on Thursday. ](/news/2008/03/15/protesting-guatemalan-farmers-release-four-belgian-tourists-they-had-taken-hostage-on-thursday.md)
-_Context: Belgium, farmer, Guatemala, tourist, hostage_
+_Context: Belgium, Guatemala, farmer, hostage, tourist_

 ##### Michael D. Griffin
 ### [ Michael D. Griffin, the current Administrator of NASA, announces the agency will concentrate more on the outer Solar System and less on Mars exploration, due to cuts to its 2009-2012 budget. ](/news/2008/03/15/michael-d-griffin-the-current-administrator-of-nasa-announces-the-agency-will-concentrate-more-on-the-outer-solar-system-and-less-on-mar.md)
-_Context: Mars, Solar System, NASA, Administrator, route, Michael D. Griffin, budget, outer_
+_Context: route, Mars, outer, Administrator, Solar System, NASA, budget, Michael D. Griffin_

 ##### bomb
 ### [ A bomb explodes at a restaurant in Islamabad, Pakistan, killing a Turkish woman and injuring 10 other people. ](/news/2008/03/15/a-bomb-explodes-at-a-restaurant-in-islamabad-pakistan-killing-a-turkish-woman-and-injuring-10-other-people.md)
-_Context: Islamabad, restaurant, bomb, Turkish, Pakistan_
+_Context: Pakistan, Turkish, restaurant, bomb, Islamabad_

 ##### construction
 ### [ A construction crane falls on a residential building in Manhattan, New York City, killing four people and injuring at least 17. ](/news/2008/03/15/a-construction-crane-falls-on-a-residential-building-in-manhattan-new-york-city-killing-four-people-and-injuring-at-least-17.md)